RIDING LESSONS in Chapel Hill, NC

 What Are Riding Lessons Like?

-At RHS, we have riders of different ages, skill levels, and disciplines all working towards improving themselves in the saddle and learning new things with their horses.
+At RHS, we have riders of all different ages, skill levels, and disciplines all working towards improving themselves in the saddle and achieving all of there riding goals with their horse.

 As riders advance they will learn and practice cantering, staying centered and balanced in the saddle through transitions (walk-trot, trot-canter) and maintaining gait (speed) through different patterns including circles, poles and lead changes.